 - Fill in the information with as much detail as possible about what steps were taken to clean the site.

-Having a safety plan is the first step to good website help, but having a recovery plan will ensure you back up and running in no time.
-Keeping hackers at bay may seem like a lot of work, but with an experienced WordPress maintenance provider, it can be taken off your plate and put onto theirs.
+Having a safety plan is the first step to good website help, but having a recovery plan will ensure you are back up and running in no time.
+Keeping hackers at bay may seem like a lot of work, but an experienced WordPress maintenance provider can take it off your plate and put it onto theirs.

 What are you doing to keep hackers at bay on your WordPress website?